-The application of this manual on a yearly basis is only foreseen for the most intensively investigated plots in order to get reliable information on the considerable interannual variation of leaf area displayed by the forest canopy.
+The application of this manual on a yearly basis is only foreseen for the most intensively investigated Level II plots in order to get reliable information on the considerable interannual variation of leaf area displayed by the forest canopy.
 On other plots it may be sufficient to derive information from time to time.
-In the long-term average LAI values only change as a consequence of forest management, storm or insect calamities, or - over several years - due to growth.
-It is therefore recommended to measure LAI on the normal Level-II plots after events that may have led to fundamental changes of LAI, but at least every 5 or 10 years.
+In the long-term, average LAI values only change as a consequence of forest management, storm or insect calamities, or - over several years - due to growth.
+It is therefore recommended to measure LAI on all standard Level II plots after events that may have led to fundamental changes of LAI, but at least every 5 or 10 years.
+On severely disturbed and inhomogeneous plots, a spatially distributed measurement of canopy closure and/or LAI is mandatory to characterize the heterogeneity of the overstorey.
 Next to the measured maximum LAI, also the date of the measurement and the method used shall be provided to the database.
-An overview of the measurement frequency and the minimum set of variables to be reported on the different sorts of plots is given in table 2.1.
+An overview of the measurement frequency and the minimum set of variables to be reported on the different sorts of plots is given in table 1.
 Additional method specific parameters have to be delivered and these are defined in the sub-chapter belonging to each of the methods.